AaltoSciComp/scicomp-docs/data/datapolicy.rst

    permissions (possibility to read, write, copy, modify and delete) of these files belongs to group.
 There is not more granular access, for example single files with more restrictive permissions.
-Permissions will be fixed by CS-IT on request from group members.**
+Permissions will be fixed by IT on request from group members.**
 #. **The group owner-on-file can make any decisions related to data
    access, management, or end-of-life.**
 #.
 Should a data owner of a group directory become unavailable or unable